operand/agency/README.md

 This is a simple implementation that demonstrates the basic idea of how to invoke an action on another agent.

-When an agent receives a message, it invokes the action method specified in by the `"action"` field of the message, passing the `"args"` to the action method as keyword arguments.
+When an agent receives a message, it invokes the action method specified by the `"action"` field of the message, passing the `"args"` to the action method as keyword arguments.

 So here we see that Chatty is invoking the `say` action on the sender of the original message, passing the response as the `"content"` argument.